stellar/stellar-protocol/core/cap-xxxx.md

 finding the square-root of a value.
 This is a trade-off between ledger storage space and the CPU time a validator must expend to verify a signature.
 It would not be ideal for validators, as part of verifying signatures, to need to decompress the key each time.
-If it is practical to cache decompress keys in memory, or the CPU time of decompression is not meaningful, this rationale should be revisited.
+Compressed form would not reduce the size of ECDSA signatures, and so would have no impact on the largest dimension of scale that the network has, transactions.
 The choice to use uncompressed form in the XDR does not limit whether the strkey definition uses compressed form, and so the use of uncompressed form in the protocol does not impact the UX.

 ## Protocol Upgrade Transition